Police: 3 women stole $1000 in clothing from Kan. sporting goods store - NewsBreak

 Police: 3 women stole $1000 in clothing from Kan. sporting goods store

 MANHATTAN —Law enforcement authorities are investigating the theft of a large amount of clothing from a retailer in Manhattan.
 Just after 3:30p.m.
-Thursday,...greatbendpost.com
+Thursday,...salinapost.com

 MANHATTAN —Law enforcement authorities are investigating the theft of a large amount of clothing from a retailer in Manhattan.
 Just after 3:30p.m.
-Thursday,...greatbendpost.com
+Thursday,...salinapost.com

 Comments / 0